codio-content/Coding_with_Java-Arrays/.guides/content/Push-and-Pop-dadd.md

-Javascript also has a couple of useful methods for adding elements to the end of an array.
+Java also has a couple of useful methods for adding elements to the end of an array.

 {Run code}(node ./content/1-arrays/push-pop.js)